syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Tooltip.md

 {% endtabs %}

-The `ChartTooltipBehavior`) is used to customize the tooltip.
+The `ChartTooltipBehavior` is used to customize the tooltip.
 For customizing the tooltip, create an instance `ChartTooltipBehavior` and add it to the `ChartBehaviors` collection of `SfCartesianChart`.
+The following properties are used to customize the tooltip:

+* `Background` - Used to customize the fill and stroke of the tooltip.
+* `Duration` - Used to set the amount of time that the tooltip remains visible in milliseconds.
+* `TextColor` - Used to set the color for the text of the label.
+* `Margin` - Used to set the margin of the label to customize the appearance of label.

 {% tabs %}